guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 >```
 >The `-v` form is used to mount volumes as it is much easier to write.
 >
->Example 1
+>Example
 >```shell
->docker run --rm --entrypoint sh -v /tmp/container:/tmp ubuntu -c "echo 'Hello World.' > /tmp/file && cat /tmp/file"
+>docker run --rm -v super-dir:/app alpine
->```
->Example 2
->```shell
->docker run --name website -v $PWD/Documents/website:/usr/share/nginx/html -p 8080:80 --rm nginx
 >```

 To list all available volumes: